rwurdig/Data-Engineer-Project/README.md

 Wait for it to finish the execution.

-13.To check the Spark UI go: [http://localhost:8888](http://localhost:8888)
+13.Check Spark UI: To inspect the Spark jobs, navigate to [http://localhost:8888](http://localhost:8888)

-14.Connecting in to the PostgreSQL:
+14.PostgreSQL Connection: Connect to the PostgreSQL database using your preferred SQL client.

 ````
 docker exec -it jobsity-postgres bash